jacobqs/MST-Himalaya/Other/Q_and_A.md

   * Should it be done by rectangle or catchment outline?
 * What land cover data was used to make cell data?
   * MODIS (check Bhattarai article)
+* Why is centroid latitude and longitude only one value ?